SrMoffat/iota-logistics-backend/STATUS.md

    - Delayed: The item's transport has experienced a delay, and its delivery is postponed.
    - En Route: The item is progressing towards its destination.

-3. In Warehousing:
-   - Arrived at Warehouse: The item has reached a warehouse or distribution center.
-   - Unloading: The item is being unloaded from the transport vehicle.
-   - Inspection: The item is being inspected upon arrival at the warehouse.
-   - Put Away: The item is being stored in a specific location within the warehouse.
-   - Stocked: The item is available in the warehouse inventory.
-   - Out of Stock: The item is temporarily unavailable in the warehouse inventory.

-4. Order Processing:
-   - Order Received: The system has received an order for the item.
-   - Order Validation: The order is being validated for accuracy and availability.
-   - Order Picking: The item is being picked from the warehouse shelves for fulfillment.
-   - Order Packing: The item is being packed for shipment.
-   - Ready for Dispatch: The item is prepared and ready to be dispatched for delivery.

 5. Out for Delivery:
    - Out for Delivery: The item is in transit for final delivery to the recipient.